Oracle Third party Support

 Before switching to a third-party support vendor, it’s crucial to review contractual obligations and ensure a clean break from Oracle support:

-• Notice Period: Check your Oracle support contract for termination notice requirements.
+• Notice Period: Please refer to your Oracle support contract for termination notice requirements.
 Oracle renewals are often annual and may auto-renew.
-To cancel support for a given CSI (Customer Support Identifier), you might need to give 30 or 60 days notice (in writing) before the renewal date.
+To cancel support for a given CSI (Customer Support Identifier), you might need to give 30 or 60 days’ notice (in writing) before the renewal date.
 Missing this window could lock you in for another year.

 • Third-Party Contract Terms: Carefully negotiate the contract with the third-party provider.
-Key things to clarify: what happens if you need to scale up or down (can you add or remove coverage easily?), how they guarantee support levels (SLAs), and their liability if something goes wrong.
+Key things to clarify include: what happens if you need to scale up or down (can you easily add or remove coverage?), how they guarantee support levels (SLAs), and their liability in the event of an issue.
 Also, check if they require multi-year commitments or if they are annual.
 Many third-party providers are flexible to win business – you might get favorable terms like the ability to cancel with short notice, etc., but read the fine print.

-• Exit Strategy: Oddly enough, plan your “exit” from third-party support, if any.
+• Exit Strategy: Plan your “exit” from third-party support, if applicable.
 For example, if you decide to migrate to the cloud or upgrade in two years and thus want Oracle’s support again, understand what that entails (likely purchasing new licenses or paying reinstatement as discussed).
-Some organizations negotiate with third-party providers for assistance when transitioning back.
+Some organizations negotiate with third-party providers for assistance during the transition back.
 While they can’t influence Oracle’s fees, they might help with the process or ensure continuity until you’re fully onto Oracle (or a new system).

-In summary, third-party support can be a highly effective tool for cutting costs—often saving 50% or more on support fees with little downside for the right workloads.
+In summary, third-party support can be a highly effective tool for reducing costs—often saving 50% or more on support fees with minimal downside for the right workloads.
 Just maintain compliance and clearly understand what you give up (Oracle updates) versus what you gain (major cost savings and often better support service for day-to-day issues).

 Many CIOs use third-party support as leverage even if they don’t ultimately switch.
 Still, those who do switch can redirect the budget to innovation and comfortably extend the life of existing systems.